Job Applicant Privacy

 - Disability information (if you require reasonable accommodations)

-Data is stored in a variety of places, including on your application record and in relevant HR management systems including Institute email.
+Data is stored in a variety of places, including on your application record and in relevant HR management systems including University email.

 HOW WE OBTAIN YOUR PERSONAL DATA